 - This shows up a few times on the original Law & Order.

-- Replacement Scrappy Nick Falco shows up after his short run as a suspect and his determined efforts to clear his name repeatedly pooch the investigation.
+- Nick Falco shows up after his short run as a suspect and his determined efforts to clear his name repeatedly screw up the investigation.

 - One episode sees a war widow's infant child die in a fire while they're sleeping at a recruitment office that gets firebombed.
-Activist vigilantes repeatedly aid the investigation and the police are very, very grateful for their very helpful help.
+Activist vigilantes repeatedly impede the investigation, much to the frustration of the police.

 - In Max Payne 2: The Fall of Max Payne, one of the graphic-novel cutscenes has Max contemplating this, but he ultimately decides to come clean.
 Sort of.